 Call us free on 0808 168 9540

-The other four reptile species (adder, grass snake, common lizard and slow worm) are widespread and are often encountered on development sites.
-No licences are required for disturbing these four reptiles, but care still needs to be taken to ensure that they are not harmed or killed.
+The other four reptile species (adder, grass snake, common lizard, and slow worm) are widespread and are often encountered on development sites.
+No licences are required for these four reptiles, but care still needs to be taken to ensure that are not killed or harmed.

-Ideal habitat for reptiles is rough grassland, scrub, hedges and woodland edges.
-If you have these habitats on site then you may well need a reptile survey.
+Ideal habitat for reptiles is rough grassland, scrub area, hedges and woodland edges.
+If you have these habitats on site, then you are likely to need a reptile survey.

-Phlorum ecologists are able to carry out presence/absence surveys, population estimates, and to design and implement suitable mitigation to ensure our clients can complete their works without harming reptiles.
+Phlorum is able to carry out presence/absence surveys, population estimates, and design and implement suitable mitigation to ensure an efficient and successful result for the client and for the reptiles